3dem/datavis/docs/guide/image.rst

 The following code snippet shows how to create a MultiSlicesView (all the PyQt5 application boilerplate code is not shown here).
-It uses the :class:`~emvis.ModelsFactory` class that creates the VolumeModel from the provided path.
+It uses the :class:`~emvis.models.ModelsFactory` class that creates the VolumeModel from the provided path.

 .. code-block:: python